segmentio/analytics-react-native/README.md

 When an destination’s SDK is not packaged, but it is enabled via your dashboard, the request goes through the Segment REST API, and is routed to the service’s server-side API as [described here](https://segment.com/docs/integrations/#connection-modes).

-#### Packaging Device-based destination SDKs
+#### Packaging Device-mode Destination SDKs

 By default, our `@segment/analytics-react-native` package does not contain any device-based destinations.

 We recommend using device-based destinations on a need-to-use basis to reduce the size of your application, and avoid running into the dreaded 65k method limit on Android.

-If you would like to package device-based destinations, first search for the dependency you need using [the list below](#integrations).
+If you would like to package device-based destinations, first search for the dependency you need using [the list below](#supported-device-mode-destinations).
 You'll need to run `react-native link` and add it in the `.using()` configuration method.
 Example using Firebase :

 ```bash